PHILOSOPHY of OSTEOPATHY

 If we analyze the word "diagnosis", we see that "dia" means "through" and "gnosis" means "essential

 knowing".
-In osteopathy, the art of differential diagnosis is both essential and difficult.
+In osteopathy, the art of differential diagnosis is both essential and not easy to do.
 For

-example, the movements in the lumbar and pelvis areas during the gait may seem complex and
+example, the movements in the lumbo-pelvis area during the gait cycle may seem complex and

 overwhelming, especially when we are observing an altered gait.
 So, practitioners use guidelines or

-rules to help organize the physical examination findings into a useable framework for treatment, or an osteopathic
+rules to help organize the physical examination findings into a useable framework for an osteopathic

 There are three questions to ask after the physical examination is complete, and whose answers help